go-monk/from-bash-to-go-part-i/README.md

-This is the first part of a three-part series.
-This part introduces the language "building blocks" that will be used in later parts.
+This is the first part of a series introducing Bash programmers to Go.
+This part goes through the language building blocks that will be used in later parts.

 # Ok but why?